Lake County Community Link

 Community health updates are changing daily in Lake County due to COVID-19.
-As of March 31, two COVID-19 cases were confirmed in Colorado.

-Eight Lake County residents have been tested; two tests came back positive, three tests were negative and three are pending.
-Following is the latest, updated as of March 31.
+As of April 7, 5,429 COVID-19 cases were confirmed in Colorado.
+Three cases have been confirmed in Lake County.
+Following is the latest, updated as of April 7.

 State of Colorado

-Governor Jared Polis issued a statewide stay-at-home order on March 25 due to the COVID-19 pandemic.
-The order is in effect until April 11.
+Governor Jared Polis’ stay-at-home order due to the COVID-19 pandemic is now in effect until April 26.
+Polis has also asked Coloradans to wear non-medical face masks that cover the mouth and nose when in public.

 The executive order requires individuals to stay home.
 Exceptions include: obtaining essential supplies like groceries and medication, caring for vulnerable populations and delivering supplies to others, seeking medical care and exercising while practicing social distancing.